Routes and Consumer Groups

 Route resolution

-- Sorted by
+- Sorts them by

 Separate chains per endpoint